MicrosoftDocs/azure-docs/articles/machine-learning/preview/model-management-consumption.md

 With the Azure Machine Learning Web service, an external application communicates with a predictive model in real time.
 A web service call returns prediction results to the external application.
 To make a Web service call, you pass an API key that is created when you deploy a prediction.

-[!NOTE]: API keys are only available in Cluster deployment mode.
+Note that API keys are only available in Cluster deployment mode.
 Local web services do not have keys.

 ## Get service information
 After the web service has been successfully deployed, use the following command to get the service URL.